chocolatey/choco-wiki/AutomaticPackages.md

 1. One important thing to keep in mind is that **the name of the job needs to match the name of the package folder and nuspec *exactly*.**
 1. Right click on that new job and select `Edit`.
 Take a look at the following:
 ![Ketarin Job Main](images/chocopkgup/KetarinMain.png "Ketarin Job Main")
-1. Set the URL appropriately.
-I would shy away from FileHippo for now, the URL has been known to change and if you upload that as the download url in a chocolatey packages, it won’t work very well.
 1. Click on `Variables` on the right of URL
 ![Ketarin Job Variables](images/chocopkgup/KetarinSetVariables.png "Ketarin Job Variables")
 1. On the left side you should see a variable for **version** and one for **url64**.
 Click on **version**.